Remapping the Rover MEMS3 ECU

 table grid and on the drop down menu on the Table button.
 This will unlock the axis cells for both the

 horizontal and vertical axes and allow you to edit the values.
-In addition,
+In addition, once

-you will then see options on the main, popup and drop down menus for Insert Axis Value and Delete Axis Value.
+will then see options on the main, popup and drop down menus for Insert Axis Value and Delete Axis Value.
 These allow you to

 change the size of the table by inserting and deleting values on the axes - the application takes care of moving